bt3gl/building_blog/content/keanu.md

 [Which Cyberpunk Keanu Reeves Protagonist Will You Be in the Future?](https://io9.gizmodo.com/which-cyberpunk-keanu-reeves-protagonist-will-you-be-in-1835384364)

-### 5. Finally someone is standing with "being alone is freakin awesome"
+### 5. Finally, someone is standing with "being alone is freakin awesome"

 ![cyberpunk](./cyberpunk/keanu2.jpg){:height="200" width="300"}